gnudrew/-folium-pandas-VolcanoPopulationWebMap/README.md

 # -folium-pandas-VolcanoPopulationWebMap

-A multi-layer map to geolocate volcanos and display tooltip statistics.
+A multi-layer map app that handles geo-datasets to geolocate volcanos and display relevant tooltip data.

 ### Packages used:
-> *difflib*
+> *folium*, *pandas*

 ### To run the app:
-* CLI: `py app1.1.py`
+* CLI: `app2-web-map.py`
-* Follow the prompts.